 How much is it?

-Security deposits differ according to your supplier.
-Reductions and exemptions may also be available for pensioners.
-Contact your electricity or gas supplier for further information.
+Reductions and exemptions may also be available for customers receiving Centrelink benefits.
+Contact your electricity or gas provider for further information.

 When is the deposit returned?

-Security deposits held for household customers must be repaid if all bills are paid on time for a period of one year after the date of the first bill.
-Small business customers have to accrue two years of on-time payment, but repayment may be withheld if the supplier does not believe that the business has a satisfactory credit rating.
+- Security deposits held for household customers must be repaid if all bills are paid on time for a period of one year after the payment due date of the first bill.
+Small business customers have to accrue two years of on-time payment, but repayment may be withheld if the Provider does not consider that the business has a satisfactory credit rating.